obeykhadija/Brain-Tumor-Detection-CNN-/README.md

 # Brain-Tumor-Detection-CNN
 ## Brain Tumor Classification Using Deep Learning

-This is the repository contains the datasets and python files for my brain tumor detection app.

 ## Getting Started

 This is the repository contains the datasets and python files for my brain tumor detection app.
 I have used a cconvaluted neural network (CNN) to classify MRI Brain Images as either having a tumor or no tumor.